1989 Freedom Bowl: Aftermath

 Unranked since early October, Washington was #23 in the final AP poll, and played in the next three Rose Bowls, which included a shared national championship after the second.
 Florida hired alumnus Steve Spurrier as head coach the next day, and he led the Gators for twelve seasons.
 Smith skipped his senior season and was selected seventeenth overall in the 1990 NFL draft; he won three Super Bowls with the Dallas Cowboys and is a member of the Pro Football Hall of Fame.

 This was the last bowl game between the Pac-10 and SEC until the 2010 season, when Auburn met Oregon in the national championship game in Arizona.
+It also marks Washington's only win against an SEC team, as of 2025.